Justcorplabs/AnalystLab-Africa/README.md

 `HealthConnect_Appointment_Data.csv` - 5,000 fictional, anonymised appointment records, 18 columns covering patient demographics, appointment details, booking information, prior no-show history, reminder information, distance to clinic, waiting time, and appointment outcome.

-`HealthConnect_Data_Dictionary.xlsx` was not available at the time of this submission; column meanings were inferred from the data itself and flagged for confirmation once accessible.
+`HealthConnect_Data_Dictionary.xlsx` was not available at the time of this submission; column meanings were inferred from the data itself and flagged for confirmation once accessible - this remains unresolved as of Week 7.

 ### Key data findings